-Why do you think Pope Benedict changed from a young man full of change to being one of the most traditionalist popes of recent time?
+Why do you think Pope Benedict changed from a young man full of revolutionary ideas to being one of the most traditionalist popes of recent time?

-Did this story enlighten you on many issues, particularly with regards secrecy/cover-ups within the church or do you think it is a sign that nothing has changed?
+Did this story enlighten you on many issues, particularly with regards secrecy, denial and cover-ups within the Church or do you think it is a sign that nothing has changed?

 "Were we able to look far into the future of the Catholic Church and learn that its fate was to become nothing more than a sacred book club, where fans gathered once a week to discuss their favourite characters and chapters, debate passionately the themes, and draw real-life lessons from shared readings, it could do a lot worse."
 Do you agree with McCarten's closing statement?